Peripheral Arterial Disease Treatment in Sussex County and Milford PA

 During the procedure, the patient is mildly sedated and a small incision is made.
 Using x-ray guidance the interventional radiologist inserts a catheter with a special balloon at the tip directly into the blocked artery.
 The catheter is then maneuvered through the artery to where the blockage is located.
 Once it is properly positioned, the balloon is inflated to compress the plaque outward against the artery wall and widen it resulting in restored blood flow.

-Please contact our Cardiology Associates of Sussex County by filling out our online appointment request form or by calling (973) 383-1358.
-We have four convenient locations in Sussex County, NJ and Milford, PA for your convenience.
+For more information on peripheral artery disease please contact Cardiology Associates of Sussex County by filling out our online appointment request form or by calling 973-579-2100.
+We have four convenient locations in Sussex County, NJ, and Milford, PA.